 • Buying in bulk means less variety in the products you use.

 • Items bought in bulk can sit around past their expiration or “best by” dates.
+It can be hard to use up a large container of, say, fresh fruit before they go bad.

 • Bulk buying for many products requires a warehouse club membership or other additional cost.